We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A Relaxing Sedona Holiday

 Imagine the beauty of red rocks dusted with white snow.
 Sedona’s breathtaking landscape and relaxing atmosphere make it a great place to spend the holidays.
 6000 luminarias line the pathways of Tlaquepaque Arts and Crafts Village during the Festival of Lights.
-On this special night, visitors sip cider and hot chocolate while enjoying live music and a visit from Santa.
+On this special night, visitors sip cider and hot chocolate while enjoying live music and a visit from Santa. *This event has been cancelled for 2020.

 Enjoy more live holiday performances at the Blazin’ M Ranch Christmas Show and The Nutcracker at the Sedona Performing Arts Center.
 And don’t miss bringing the kids to the annual free Breakfast with Santa at Sedona Hub in Posse Grounds Park.
-This event includes pancakes, entertainment, and of course, visiting Santa.
+This event includes pancakes, entertainment, and of course, visiting Santa. *It appears all these events has been postponed for the year 2020.

 Want to see all the work that goes into Christmas Day?
 Head over to nearby Clarksdale and take a ride on the Verde Canyon Railroad.
 The Magical Christmas Journey brings families on a one hour train ride to the North Pole to pick up Santa.